-- Revelation about children's toys that led Angela to create Finlee and Me
+- A revelation about children’s toys that led Angela to create Finlee and Me

 - The biggest lessons Angela learned in her early years and how she uses those experiences to help people